ZapFile.ai

 When PC and phone are on the same WiFi network, local transfer tools move files at full network speed — typically 50–400 Mbps — with no internet involvement whatsoever.
 This is faster than cloud upload-and-download and transfers nothing to external servers.

 PairDrop is the browser-based option that requires no installation on either device.
-Open pairdrop.net on both PC and phone browser while on the same WiFi.
+Open pairDrop.net on both PC and phone browser while on the same WiFi.
 They find each other automatically.
 Useful if you are on a machine where you cannot install software — a work computer, a shared machine, or just a situation where you want zero installation.

 Method 3: Cloud Storage Sync — Convenient for Ongoing Access